Your privacy and experience are our priority

 What is WSH in Construction

-WSH in the construction industry encompasses measures, practices, and systems to safeguard workers' well-being and prevent accidents and injuries on construction sites.
+Workplace safety and health management in the construction industry encompasses measures, practices, and systems to safeguard workers' well-being and prevent accidents and injuries on construction sites.
 The WSH scope encompasses identifying and controlling hazards, implementing safety measures, educating workers, and complying with relevant laws and regulations.
 Some common hazards and risks in construction sites include:

-• Falls from heights/Work at height: Working on elevated platforms, scaffolding, or roofs can lead to serious injuries or fatalities if workers fall.
+• Falls from heights / Work at height: Working on elevated platforms, scaffolding, or roofs can lead to serious injuries or fatalities if workers fall.

 • Slips, trips, and falls: Uneven surfaces, debris, and clutter can cause workers to trip, slip, or fall, resulting in injuries.